 Place a spoonful of filling (such as cheese, beans, or a combination of both) in the center of the pupusa disc.
 Fold the edges of the disc over the filling to seal it completely.

-See also How long to cook corned beef boiled dinner
+See also How to cook kombu

 Step 5: Cook the pupusas